trinker/qdap/vignettes/qdap_vignette.md

 ```

-As seen in the examples below, <a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> comes with multiple arguments to adjust the flexiblity of the degree of text standardization.
+As seen in the examples below, <a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> comes with multiple arguments to adjust the flexibility of the degree of text standardization.

 <font size="5" color="orange">&diams;</font> **<a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> Examples**<font size="5" color="orange">&diams;</font>